 - 1/4 teaspoon chipotle powder

-In a small/medium saucepan, heat oil over medium heat, add flour and whisk to incorporate.
-Continue whisking and cook for 2 minutes.
+Vegan Cheese Sauce: In a small/medium saucepan, heat oil over medium heat, add flour and whisk to incorporate.
+Continue whisking and cook for 2 minutes, mixture will be bubbly.
 Add milk slowly, whisking constantly.
+Add the garlic powder, chili & chipotle powder and salt.
 Turn heat to low and cook until sauce thickens, about 8 minutes, stirring frequently.
 Remove from heat.
-Stir in nutritional yeast, salt, garlic powder, chili powder and chipotle powder.
+Stir in nutritional yeast.
 Stir until everything is incorporated and smooth again.
 Taste for flavor.

-Add sauce to the pasta, toss well, add more milk as needed and serve right away.
+Assemble: Add sauce and pasta together, tossing well, add more milk as needed and serve right away.